hkcountryman/capstone-bot/README.md

 - `TWILIO_NUMBER`: the Twilio phone number for your WhatsApp Sender with no punctuation except for the "+" before the country code.
 - `TWILIO_ACCOUNT_SID`: [your Twilio account SID](https://www.twilio.com/docs/whatsapp/key-concepts#twilio-account-account-sid-subaccount-sid-and-project-sid)
 - `TWILIO_AUTH_TOKEN`: [your Twilio account auth token]()
-- `LIBRETRANSLATE`: URL(s) for LibreTranslate API mirrors, separated by spaces if you have more than one.
+- `LIBRETRANSLATE`: URL(s) for a locally deployed LibreTranslate server and/or LibreTranslate API mirrors, separated by spaces if you have more than one.
 These can be self-hosted (see [the instructions here](https://github.com/LibreTranslate/LibreTranslate#install-and-run)) or they can be public servers (see [the list of mirrors](https://github.com/LibreTranslate/LibreTranslate#mirrors)).
-For development, "https://libretranslate.com/" is fine to use, but if you intend to use it in production the developers ask that you purchase an API key.
-The other mirrors or a self-hosted server do not require an API key.
 - `TRANSLATION_TIMEOUT`: optional; the (integer) seconds for a translation request to time out.
 If using the public LibreTranslate mirrors, we recommend 10.

 ### Deploying